Tilting objects on tubular weighted projective lines: a cluster tilting approach: Classification of endomorphism algebras

-Similar arguments show that a 2-cycle between $T_j$ and $T_m$ appears in $\Gamma_\crc$, which is a contradiction.
+Similar arguments show that a 2-cycle between $T_n$ and $T_i$ appears in $\Gamma_\crc$, which is a contradiction.
 Thus the claim (\ref{assumption result 6}) holds.
 It follows that

-Hence the approximation $s_j: T_j\to T'$ in $\crc$ lifts to a triangle in $\crd$ Applying $\crd(T_{i},-)$ to $\varepsilon$, we obtain
+Hence the approximation $s_n: T_n\to U$ in $\crc$ lifts to a triangle in $\crd$ Applying $\crd(T_m,-)$ to $\varepsilon$, we obtain

-But $\varepsilon$ induces a triangle in $\crc$: By Theorem \ref{cluster mutation}, $T_{j}^{\ast}$ is a complement of the almost complete cluster tilting object $T\backslash T_{j}$.
-Note that $[2]=G^2$ in $\crd$.
-Therefore which gives a contradiction to (\ref{assumption result 7}).
+On the other hand, $\pi(\varepsilon)$ is the following triangle in $\crc$: That is, $T_n^{\ast}$ is a complement of the almost complete cluster tilting object $T\backslash T_n$.
+But $[2]=G^2$ in $\crd$, which gives a contradiction to (\ref{assumption result 7}).
 This finishes the proof. \end{proof}

-Now we can give a classification of all the endomorphism algebras of tilting complexes in $D^{b}(\coh\X)$.
-For a totally different approach, see \cite[Theorem 10.4.1]{[M]}.

-\begin{theorem} Let $\Sigma$ be a finite dimensional $k$-algebra.
-Then $\Sigma$ is an endomorphism algebra of a tilting complex in $D^{b}(\coh\X)$ if and only if $\Sigma$ belongs to the following list.